HJs39/Fast-sstream/README.md

 [中文版本](README_ZH.md)

-`fsstream` is a header-only string stream library, it provides standard-like string stream for converting between various data types and character sequences.you can specialize the `parser` and `scanner` classes to support your custom types.
+`fsstream` is a header-only string stream library, it provides standard-like string stream for converting between various data types and character sequences.
+You can specialize the `parser` and `scanner` classes to support your custom types.

 You can switch from standard string stream to `fsstream` by swapping the namespace from `std` to `fast_sstream`.